ESCOMP/CTSM/doc/source/tech_note/DGVM/CLM50_Tech_Note_DGVM.rst

 Fundamental photosynthetic physiology theory
 --------------------------------------------

-[11]_In this section we describe the physiological basis of the photosynthesis model before describing its application to the FATES canopy structure.
+In this section we describe the physiological basis of the photosynthesis model before describing its application to the FATES canopy structure.
 This description in this section is largely repeated from the Oleson et al. CLM4.5 technical note but included here for